AidanFarber/PomodoroCLI/README.md

+> cli timer for efficient work sessions written in JavaScript

 # PomodoroCLI
 A fairly simple command line based pomodoro timer for MacOS I wrote for myself.
 I mainly use Neovim for my development and Pomodoro helps me regularly get my work done, so I simply combined the two!